 Video may have killed the radio star, but it appears to still be friends with the fashion world.

 Innovative fashion designer Hussein Chalayan created these dresses that have an interlining of sorts housing 15,000 LED lights that portray videos.
 The videos used on the dresses were a time lapse of a rose opening and closing, in a spectacular display of color and light.

-The dress made its debut at the Milan Design Fair and is now on display at the 10 Corso Como gallery in Milan, Italy.
+The dress made its debut at the Milan Design Fair.

 The Tax Form Dress by Britt Savage